Data-Driven Merton's Strategies via Policy Randomization: Numerical Studies

 It is a typical non-affine stochastic volatility model proposed by \citet{drimus2012options}.
 In the classical case ($\lambda = 0$), the optimal policy is given by $\bm u^*(t,x) = (\mu-r)x/\gamma + \rho \bar{\nu}A(t)x/\gamma$.

 The parameters are modified from the estimated values in \cite{chacko2005dynamic}, namely, $\delta = 0.2811$, $r = 0.02$, $\alpha=-1$, $\iota = 0.1374$, $\bar{x} = 35$, $\bar{\nu} = 0.9503$, and $\rho = 0.5241$.}\footnote{Under the originally estimated parameters in \cite{chacko2005dynamic}, the buy-and-hold is almost the optimal policy.
 To avoid this coincidence, we modify some parameters so that different methods produce distinct results. } The risk aversion coefficient is taken as $\gamma=3$, which is a common value estimated from the aggregated growth and consumption data \citep{kydland1982time}.
 We further set the investment horizon $T=1$ (year), the initial wealth $w_0 = 1$, initial market factor $x_0 = \bar x$, the temperature parameter $\lambda = 0.1$, and the time discretization step size $\Delta t = \frac{1}{250}$.
 To mimic a real-world scenario, we generate a training dataset with daily data for 20 years, and each time we randomly sample a consecutive subsequence from that dataset with a length of 1 year as one episode for training (i.e. for updating the parameters $(\psi,\theta)$).
-The batch size for training is kept the same as $m_{train}=16$.
+The batch size for training is set to $m_{train}=16$.
 The initial learning rate is set to be 0.01 and decays as $l(j) = j^{-1/2}$.
 In total we carry out 2000 episodes for learning.
 On the other hand, the test set contains $N_{test}=10^4$ independent wealth trajectories, each generated from an episode having one-year length under the (deterministic) mean policy with the parameter $\theta$ learned from the training.
-We reiterate that, in view of Theorem \ref{thm:hjb solution}, we use stochastic policies for training and the mean of the learned stochastic policy for testing.
+We reiterate that, in view of Theorem \ref{thm:hjb solution}, randomized policies are used for training, while the mean of the learned randomized policy is used for testing.